University Libraries - Knowledge Unbound!

 Julie E. Rodriguez, M.L.I.S., University of Pittsburgh

-The Information Commons offers a combination of PC and Mac desktop workstations, areas for wireless laptop use, breakout rooms with presentation computers and equipment, and areas with modular furniture to facilitate a flexible learning environment for research, and sharing, and creation of knowledge by students.
-In addition, for instructional purposes there are also two networked computers labs with 25 workstations in each.
-Laptop computers are available for checkout to students at the Circulation Desk.
+The Learning Commons offers a combination of PC and Mac desktop workstations, areas for wireless laptop use, breakout rooms with presentation computers and equipment, and areas with modular furniture to facilitate a flexible learning environment for research and creation of knowledge by students.
+Laptop computers for in-building use may be checked out at the Circulation Desk.

-The Kresge Library’s collections include more than 747,000 books, electronic and print journals totaling over 40,000 titles, more than 240,000 federal and state documents, and more than 1.1 million microfilms.
+The Kresge Library’s collections include more than 747,000 books, electronic and print journals totaling over 40,000 titles, more than 240,000 federal and state documents, and more than 1.1 million microforms.

 The Library’s Web site and online catalog serve as gateways to well over 100 specialized and general research databases, and tens of thousands of full-text electronic journals and e-books, covering a wide range of disciplines and research areas.
 OneSearch, a discovery tool covering all library collections including electronic journals and books, allows for more extensive searching.

-In addition to electronic reference resources, the Matilda R. Wilson Reference Collection includes atlases, bibliographies, dictionaries, encyclopedias, indexes, yearbooks, and other print reference materials.
+In addition to electronic reference resources, the print reference collection includes atlases, bibliographies, dictionaries, encyclopedias, indexes, yearbooks, and other resource materials.

-Special collections include the Hicks Collection of Early Books By and About Women, the Springer Collection of Lincolniana, the James Collection of Books on Folklore and Witchcraft, the Gaylor Collection of GLBT Literature, and the Bingham Collection of Historical Children’s Literature.
+Special collections include the Hicks Collection of Early Books By and About Women, the Springer Collection of Lincolniana, the Gaylor Collection of GLBT Literature, and the Bingham Collection of Historical Children’s Literature.

 Research assistance and consultations

-The Libraries’ User Support Services team offers technical assistance to students at Technology Help desks located in the Learning Commons.
-Student technology mentors offer assistance with public computing resources, including over 130 workstations and 30 laptop computers available for in-building checkout.
+The Library Technology Services team offers technical assistance to students at Technology Help desks located in the Learning Commons on the main floor.
+Student technology mentors offer assistance with public computing resources, including over 130 workstations and 60 laptop computers available for in-building checkout.
 Mentors provide students with support for use of productivity software, printing, scanning, assistive technology, and for network connectivity of students’ laptops and mobile devices.
-Technology help is also provided for students using the Libraries’ nine media-collaboration spaces, each equipped with computers and large-screen monitors.
+Technology help is also provided for students using the Libraries’ ten media-collaboration spaces, each equipped with computers and large-screen monitors.

 At the circulation desk, graduate students may borrow books for a period of eight weeks with unlimited renewals, unless another borrower has requested the materials.
 Students may also borrow course materials that have been placed on reserve by their professors.
 Increasing numbers of items on reserve are available in electronic format.
 Students may request books and articles not owned by Oakland University through the Libraries’ interlibrary loan service and through MelCat, a statewide resource-sharing system.
-Requests can be made in person or through forms available on the Web.
+Requests can be made through online forms available from the library’s website.

-Administered by the Libraries, the University Archives gathers, organizes, and preserves materials related to the history of Oakland University, and includes copies of all dissertations written at OU, as well as a substantial number of faculty-authored monographs.
+Administered by the Libraries, the University Archives gathers, organizes, and preserves materials related to the history of Oakland University, and includes copies of all dissertations written at OU.